PrasannPradeepPatil/Booking-Website/Sprint1.md

 7. Verifying the API request and response mechanisms by testing using Postman and hosting on a localserver using GOlang.

-### How to run the frontend application: -
-npm install
--- This will install all the necessary node modules.

-ng serve
-This will start the webserver.

 ### How to run the backend application: -
 go build
 -- This will build all the existing go files in the src folder.